wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

   --tls-ca-key=ca-key.pem
 ```

 #### 2.4.9.
-HTTPS redirect
+HTTPS redirect {#}

-The proxy supports an HTTP listener, so the only real requirement here is to perform an HTTP â†’ HTTPS redirect.
+The proxy supports an HTTP listener, so the only real requirement here is to perform an HTTP ¡ú HTTPS redirect.
 You can enable the option like this:

 ```
 --listen-http=127.0.0.1:80